Dacorum Community Dance

 DARE TO DANCE

 Do you Dare to Dance?
-During October, Dacorum Community Dance is challenging you to do one dance a day, every day, to raise money for Dacorum Community Dance.
-You get to pick your music, your location and your moves.
+During October, Dacorum Community Dance challenged everybody to do one dance a day, every day, to raise money for Dacorum Community Dance.
+You got to pick your music, your location and your moves.
 You can dance in your kitchen, your garden, the park or your bedroom.
 You can dance alone, with family or with friends (but remember the rule of six!).

 Each day post a photo or a video of yourself dancing with #Daretodance.
 It shows others that you are completing the challenge and enables friends and family to sponsor you.
 They may even want to suggest what tune to dance to next.

-You can sign up to the challenge, and collect donations, through our fundraising page on GoFundMe: gf.me/u/yvrf87
+You can still make donations through our fundraising page on GoFundMe: gf.me/u/yvrf87